ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 We have two options here, either:

+- Test it locally (less slow, but may not perfectly replicate the build).
 - Open the pull request onto the main `bioconda-recipes` repository and see if it passes the tests there (slow).
-- Test it locally (less slow, but may not perfectly replicate the build).

 If we want to just let the Bioconda CI do the testing, skip to the [next section](#opening-the-pull-request).

-Otherwise, in our Bioconda-build conda environment, we can run of two options (in both cases from the root directory of our `bioconda-recipes fork):
+Otherwise, in our Bioconda-build conda environment, we can run one of two options (in both cases from the root directory of our `bioconda-recipes fork):

 - The standard `conda build` command: